rdfostrich/article-jws2018-ostrich/content/storage.md

 2) Loading the complete previous changeset;
 3) Combining and loading the previous and new changesets;
 4) Maintaining counters for the deletions in all possible triple patterns.
-As deltas are stored relatively to snapshots, their size can grow for an increasing number of versions, which directly leads to larger memory requirements.
+As deltas are stored relative to snapshots, their size can grow for an increasing number of versions, which directly leads to larger memory requirements.
-The effects of this memory requirement will be evaluated in [](#evaluate).
 The theoretical time complexity of this algorithm is `O(P + N)`, with `P` the number of triples in the previous changeset, and `N` the number of triples in the new changeset.

-### Streaming Ingestion
+#### Streaming Ingestion
 {:#streaming-ingestion}

 Because of the unbounded memory requirements of the [batch ingestion algorithm](#batch-ingestion), we also introduce a more complex streaming ingestion algorithm.
-It also takes a changeset stream and store as input parameters, with as additional on the stream that its contents must be sorted in SPO-order.
+It also takes a changeset stream and store as input parameters, with as additional requirement on the stream that its contents must be sorted in SPO-order.
 This is so that the algorithm can assume a consistent order and act as a sort-merge join operation.

 In summary, the algorithm performs a sort-merge join over three streams in SPO-order:
-1) the input changeset (N);
+1) the input changeset (N)
-2) the existing deletions (D) over all versions;
-and 3) the existing additions (A) over all versions.
+2) the existing deletions (D) over all versions and 3) the existing additions (A) over all versions.
 The algorithm iterates over all streams together, until all of them are finished.
 The smallest triple over all stream heads is handled in each iteration,